Labyrinths & Liontaurs

 Interaction Challenges

 Interaction challenges offer a way to resolve conflicts and determine outcomes in non-violent situations.
 They replace or supplement single skill checks when a meeting among creatures is too complex to be resolved with one roll.
-These challenges introduce an element of risk with a series of successes and failures for you to navigate.
-Most importantly, they emphasize your creativity by encouraging the clever use of magic, abilities, and skills.
+These challenges introduce an element of risk with a series of successes and failures for your group to navigate.
+Most importantly, they emphasize player creativity by encouraging the clever use of magic, abilities, and skills.

 Designing an Interaction Challenge